2. learn about biotech

 VC firms are the forefront of innovation in biotechnology.
 Pay attention to their investments and portfolios to understand trends in biotech.

-Follow users who tweet about biotech.
-These are a few users to get you started…
+Follow users who post about biotech.
+These are a few users to get you started.

 Turn meme feed into a true newsfeed.
 Find and like news and knowledge related pages.
-Bookmark and visit facebook.com/pages/feed instead of the usual homepage.
 Use the ‘Save’ feature to bookmark articles and read later at facebook.com/saved

 podcasts